wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 With RS and WS implemented, the OCC read phase proceeds as follows.
 On transactional load, first check the WS.
 If the address hits the WS, then forward from the WS.
 Otherwise, use cache coherence protocol to obtain shared permission of the cache line.
-Meanwhile, The address is inserted into the RS.
+The address is inserted into the RS in the meanwhile.
 On transactional store, insert the address and speculative data into the WS.
 On external abort or abort instruction, no roll back is needed, as all changes are local.
 If transactional execution eventually reaches the commit instruction, then validation is performed, which is covered in the next section.